GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

             ```bash
             ./pygluu-kubernetes.pyz upgrade
             ```

+        !!!
+Note
+            Compated to 4.1 , 4.2 has a centrialized `configMap` holding the necessary environment variables for all Gluu services.
+Hence, you will come to realize that the associated `configMaps` for each service that were defined previosuly such as `oxauth-cm` are no longer used.
+The upgrade process does not delete these unused `configMaps` as a rollout back to 4.1 might be needed.
+You may choose to discard these unused `configMaps` after full confirmation that your deployment fully functions.

     === "Couchbase | Hybrid"

         !!!
 Note
-         * The upgrade method has no means of installing couchbase.
+            The upgrade method has no means of installing couchbase.
 You may be prompted for couchbase related settings, but that is only to update your current or new settings.json.

         1. Add a new bucket  named `gluu_session`.